ananditajay-hub/parkinsons-mediation-analysis/README.md

 **Interpretation:** The ACME was not statistically significant, indicating that depression does *not* mediate the pathway between sleep disorders and UPDRS severity in this dataset.
 However, a significant ADE was observed, suggesting that sleep disorders impact motor severity independently of depressive symptoms.

+These findings highlight the importance of distinguishing between correlation and mechanistic pathways in clinical data analysis.

 ## Limitations & Future Directions
 1. **Cross-Sectional Constraints:** The data represents a single cross-sectional snapshot.
 True causal inference is limited without longitudinal progression markers.
 2. **Unmeasured Confounding:** The low $R^2$ values and the mathematically counterintuitive ADE direction strongly suggest the presence of unobserved confounders.
 UPDRS severity and cognitive decline are likely driven by higher-dimensional biological realities (e.g., genetic architecture, eQTLs, or transcriptomic profiles) not captured in standard physiological exams.
 3. **Future Work:** This highlights the necessity of integrating multi-omics data with clinical metrics to uncover genuine mechanistic pathways in neurodegenerative diseases.
+4. ## Key Takeaway

+This analysis demonstrates how statistical modelling alone may be insufficient to uncover disease mechanisms without accounting for latent biological complexity.

 ## Usage
 To replicate this analysis: